Specific Heat Capacity (AQA GCSE Physics)

 This equation will be given on your equation sheet, so don't worry if you cannot remember it, but it is important that you understand how to use it.
 You will always be given the specific heat capacity of a substance, so you do not need to memorise any values.

 You will have studied the Required Practical Specific Heat Capacity in Unit 1, Energy.
-In this lesson, we tend to look more at the theory, although in school you may have repeated the practical investigation (it is a common practical for exam questions).
+In this lesson, you tend to look more at the theory, although in school you may have repeated the practical investigation (it is a common practical for exam questions).
 Remember that you may need to use the equations E space equals space Q V and Q space equals space I t to calculate the amount of energy transferred to the substance, particularly if an exam question gives you a table of data.
-I found that students struggle with calculations involving specific heat capacity as they often involve multiple steps and two different equations.
+Students often struggle with calculations involving specific heat capacity as they often involve multiple steps and two different equations.

 Join the 100,000+ Students that ❤️ Save My Exams